-And that is what this self-acceptance stage is all about.
+That is what this self-acceptance stage is all about.

-And it is a truly powerful stage because you cannot build a high level of self-worth without acknowledging and accepting all your flaws, weaknesses, and limitations, along with the good aspects of yours which you discover.
+And it is a truly powerful stage because you cannot build a high level of self-worth without knowing and accepting all your flaws, weaknesses, and limitations, along with the good aspects of yours which you discover.